PatrykR01/Fifth-Project/README.md

 # Fifth-Project
-This is going to be the Fitf-Project.
+This project is small animation with driving car, moving sun and with changing time day.